pauldambra/pauldambra.github.io/_posts/2014-08-03-wrapping-up.md

 #Aims

 ###No heavy frameworks need apply
-My initial aim was to prove to myself that there's a lot of avoidable friction using a big framework like Django when building a CMS site.
+My initial aim was to prove to myself that there's a lot of friction using a big framework like Django when building a CMS site and that can be avoided.
 I still feel that's true and I haven't discovered anything in this process that changes my mind (yeah, confirmation bias).

 * Implementing login was a pain - but it *always* is...
 * I switched backwards and forwards between view engines as I came to terms with express